 Watchings the inner life of a cell

-(1) proteins organization in large complexes such as the nuclear pore complex and centrosome,
+(1) the protein organization of large macromolecular complexes such as the centrosome,